PhysChen.com

 When plotting calculated or compound variables, the lengths of the error bars must be determined via fractional propagation rules prior to plotting:

-5. Graphical Analysis: LOBF and LOWF
+5. Graphical Analysis: Best-Fit and Limiting Lines

 Error Bars and Error Boxes